 Being hit rapid-fire with so many bogus arguments that you can't keep up unless you write them all down and painstakingly address them one at a time (clear your schedule).
 This lets the other debater claim your failure to answer a few points as proof that you couldn't answer.
 Also known as a Gish Gallop.

-If you can prove the other side wrong, it makes you right.
+If you can prove the other side wrong about something, no matter how irrelevant, it makes them totally wrong and you absolutely right.
 See False Dichotomy.

-If you can word your statements and arguments in a way that is too confusing, intelligent-sounding, or nonsensical for the opponent to respond to, it makes them wrong and it makes you right.
+If you can word your statements and arguments in a way that is too confusing, intelligent-sounding, or nonsensical for the opponent to understand or respond to, it makes them wrong and you right.
 See Insane Troll Logic.

-If you can make an opponent look bad, their logic must be equally as bad, and therefore you are right (see also: Godwin's Law, Ad Hominem, Strawman).
-In real life, this one has long been discredited among people with common sense, so it usually won't work.
+If you can make your opponent look bad then their argument must be equally bad and therefore they must be wrong and you have to be right. (see also: Godwin's Law, Ad Hominem, Strawman).note In real life, this one has almost never worked among people with common sense so it usually won't work - especially not these days, since people are more educated and PR-savvy than ever.

 Unfortunately, the mere existence of the Chewbacca Defense leads to an unfortunate problem in debate called Chewbacca's Dilemma: No matter what you say in an argument, no matter how intelligently and clearly you word your rebuttals and assertions, it is possible that your opponent will always perceive whatever you say to be a Chewbacca Defense.
 In fact, a common political maneuver is to use a Chewbacca Defense in order to accuse the opponent of using a Chewbacca Defense.